pulijon/Sttcast/README.md

 There are open source projects as Vosk-Kaldi that may be of help in this task. **sttcast.py** makes use of its Python API to offline transcribe podcasts, downloaded as mp3 files.

 It is worth also mentioning OpenAI Whisper.
-It is a very interesting alternative although it is also more time consuming.
-In the near future, there would probably be an option to use that API in sttcast.
+It is a very interesting alternative although it is also more resource  consuming.
+It has been included as an option engine for **sttcast.py**

 # Requirements